StartSchoolHQ/startschool-wiki/docs/CaseStudies/Session8/study08.md

 Imagine that you're in her position.

-### Questions to consider:

-1. **How can you compare the two positions?**
+- How can you compare the two positions?
-   - What factors beyond base salary matter?
-   - How do you calculate total compensation?
-   - What non-financial benefits are important?

-2. **What's the value of a title change from mid to senior developer?**
+- What’s the value of a title change from mid to senior developer?
-   - How does this impact future career opportunities?
-   - What does this mean for resume and job market value?

-3. **What is the worst that could happen if Anna negotiates?
-What is the best outcome?**
+- What is the worst that could happen if Anna negotiates?
+What is the best outcome?
-   - Risk vs. reward analysis
-   - How to prepare for different scenarios

-4. **What can be negotiated in this situation?**
+- What can be negotiated in this situation?
-   - Which parts of the offer are flexible?
-   - What are realistic asks?
-   - What priorities should Anna focus on?

----

-## Discussion points

-- Total compensation comparison
-- Work-life balance value
-- Career growth opportunities
-- Financial needs vs. wants
-- Negotiation strategies
-- Risk assessment

 ---